Unified Inbox

 of all active CRM companies

-1. Contractors couldn’t track inbound communications across channels.
-Operational inefficiencies, missed customer touchpoints, lost jobs.
+- Contractors couldn’t track inbound communications across channels.
+Operational inefficiencies, missed touchpoints, lost jobs.

-2. Job-level communication history was fragmented across emails, texts, notes, etc. Context evaporated during project progression and handoffs.
+- Job-level communication history was fragmented across emails, texts, notes.
+Context evaporated during handoffs.

-3. Roofr-branded communications degraded contractor credibility with their customers.
-Contractors actively avoided the feature previously because of it.
+- Roofr-branded communications degraded contractor credibility with their customers.

-4. Lack of integrated comms tooling was a hard blocker during enterprise sales conversations.
+- No integrated comms tooling was a hard blocker during enterprise sales.

 Launch